sieadev/FireAspectRework/README.md

+# This Plugin no longer receives any updates, future Minecraft versions may not support it.

 # Fire Aspect Rework

 With this plugin, players can now use Fire Aspect enchanted books to light campfires and ignite entities.